astronati/php-fantasy-football-quotations-parser/README.md

 ##### Example
-The following snippet is extracted from the [example/sample.php](https://github.com/astronati/php-fantasy-football-quotations-parser/blob/master/example/sample.php) file and show how parsing an excel file of the season 2017/2018
+The following snippet is extracted from the [example/sample.php](https://github.com/astronati/php-fantasy-football-quotations-parser/blob/master/example/sample.php) file and shows how parsing an excel file of the season 2017/2018

 ```php
 // Obtain a QuotationsParser